eworm-de/routeros-scripts/doc/backup-cloud.md

 This script uploads
 [binary backup to Mikrotik cloud](https://wiki.mikrotik.com/wiki/Manual:IP/Cloud#Backup).

-> ⚠️ **Warning**: The used command can hit errors that a script can not handle.
+> ⚠️ **Warning**: The used command can hit errors that a script can with
-> This may result in script termination (where no notification is sent) or
+> workaround only.
+A notification *should* be sent anyway.
+But it can result
-> malfunction of fetch command (where all up- and downloads break) for some
+> in malfunction of fetch command (where all up- and downloads break) for
-> time.
+> some time.
 Failed notifications are queued then.

 ### Sample notification